willwiz/caputo_derivatives/README.md

 # Caputo Derivative

-This is a companion source code for the publication Simulating Hyperelasticity and Fractional Viscoelasticity in the Human Heart (DOI: 10.1016/j.cma.2023.116048, in production).
+This is a companion source code for the publication Simulating Hyperelasticity and Fractional Viscoelasticity in the Human Heart (DOI: 10.1016/j.cma.2023.116048).

 ## Content